 About the Inventor

-Dr. Guigen Zhang

-Associate Professor of Bioengineering and Electrical and Computer Engineering at Clemson University

-Dr. Guigen Zhang earned his Ph.D. in Bioengineering from Clemson University and his B.S./M.S. in Mechanical Engineering from Tongji University.
+Dr. Guigen Zhang is a Professor of Bioengineering and Electrical and Computer Engineering at Clemson University.
+He earned his Ph.D. in Bioengineering from Clemson University and his B.S./M.S. in Mechanical Engineering from Tongji University.
 Prior to joining Clemson faculty, Dr. Guigen was an Associate Professor at the University of Georgia.
 He currently serves on the editorial board of the Journal of Biological Engineering and is an education editor for the Biomaterials Forum.
 His research interests focus on micro/nano structures for electron-transfer devices, electrochemical processes of nanostructure electrodes, biomechanics and biomaterials, nanostructure influences tissues and cellular engineering, and modeling of multidisciplinary phenomena.

-For more information on this technology contact:

-Vincie Albritton

-Deputy Director

-E: valbrit@clemson.edu